Taniya1308/study-assistant-ai/README.md

 # License

-This project is developed for educational and learning purposes.
+This project is developed for frontend developer assignment.